Teacher / Evangelist - Barcelona, Spain

 After working in Spain for one year I returned to Brazil to see my family and to wait on my work visa and my European residency.
 There I fell in love with my beautiful wife Eliane and after three months we were married.
 Not long after, we received our Spanish Visas and returned to live in Palma de Mallorca, Spain.
 There, I began to train for soccer and to work in the fields.
 Eliane worked as a nanny for a Spanish family.
 The husband and wife of this family loved us very much and even called themselves our parents.

 In light of all of the love, grace, and knowledge of the Lord that He has poured out in my life and in that of my wife, we cannot live a “normal life” as Christians who simply attend church services.
-After seeing so many atrocities and injustices in the denominations that call themselves “Christian” we cannot keep to ourselves in our own little world.
+We cannot keep to ourselves in our own little world.
 We cannot watch many people dying while we continue to live our nice and neat lives.
-If we were able do so, I fear that we would come to the end and discover that we were not even Christians.